 The department will evaluate all students in the program upon completion of their first 24 credits of PhD program.
 The evaluation will be based on grades, research skills, and general aptitude for the proposed program of study.
-Students will also have to pass a general knowledge pre-candidacy examination in their area of concentration.
 Approved students will be advanced to pre-candidacy for the PhD degree by the Program Committee.
 The following aspects must be noted:

-- Aptitude for the program is treated as a prerequisite.
-No new student may acquire regular status until declared a pre-candidate by the Seminary. - If a student is denied advancement to pre-candidacy, he/she may drop from the program or apply for pre-candidacy under a reduced load status. - 3.
-The application for a reduced load status must be approved by sponsors, where applicable, and must be reviewed by the department every semester. - 4.
-A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.
-However, the deadlines for finishing coursework and comprehensive examinations remain the same. - All decisions of the Program Committee regarding pre-candidacy shall be communicated to the student and the sponsors.
+- If a student is denied advancement to pre-candidacy, he/she may drop from the program or apply for pre-candidacy under a reduced load status. - The application for a reduced load status must be approved by sponsors, where applicable, and must be reviewed by the department every semester. - A student with a reduced load must register accordingly or drop the agreed courses, and may request a deferred grade in order to allow for additional time to complete the required work.